What is Life Insurance | The Hidden Secrets, You MUST Know!

 3. Universal Life Insurance

-• Flexible premium payments and death benefit.
+• Flexible payments for the premium and a death payout.

 When to Consider Universal Life Insurance: